 Reading the Map: How Developers Can Spot Opportunities in Zoning Reform

 But the zoning map, helpful as it is, is only a snapshot.
 It shows developers where they can build today, not where they may be able to build tomorrow.
-Savvy developers can learn to read the upcoming signs of zoning change in their target markets well before the final vote is cast and thereby be prepared to immediately take advantage of the new normal on Day 1.
+By reading early signs of zoning changes, savvy developers can move quickly and capitalize on new opportunities from Day 1.

 In Massachusetts, Cambridge is a good example of this phenomenon.
 For years, housing advocates had urged the city to adopt an Affordable Housing Overlay (AHO), a citywide zoning overlay which allowed the construction of 100% affordable four-story apartment buildings, anywhere, by right.
 Despite the push, they could not get the necessary 6 of 9 City Councilors to sign on, and the reform failed.
 Activists weaponized the defeat into a political movement during the 2019 City Council elections and successfully obtained the 2/3rds majority they needed to pass the AHO into law, which they did nearly a year later.
 With its passage, a world of opportunities opened up for residential development in Cambridge.
 But the smartest developers were able to begin scouting locations, securing architects, and conducting market research on Election Night 2019, not October 5, 2020.